AH-SHA/JavaScript_Functions/README.md

  - (1, 2) is in Quadrant 1
  - (-6, 18) is in Quadrant 2

-## Exercise 4: What type of triangle?
+## Exercise 4: What type of triangle? - BONUS QUESTION

 Write a function that receives three numbers that represent the lengths of a triangles three sides.
 If the three sides do not form a valid triangle (the sum of two sides should always be greater than the length of the third side),